Euro zone bond yields pushed higher by global rate repricing - Up News Info

 “Bunds look set to remain torn between soothing ECB comments and ongoing bearish lift-off adjustments in the U.S. and UK,” Commerzbank rates strategist Rainer Guntermann said.

-Yields on 10-year Italian government bonds rose more than 6 bps to 0.94%, the highest since June, sending the spread they pay on top of German peers up to 106 bps, the highest in 10 days.
+Yields on 10-year Italian government bonds rose more than 3 bps to 0.9%, after hitting their highest since late May at 0.954%.
+The spread they pay on top of German peers hit the highest in 10 days at 106 bps.

 The Financial Times reported that the ECB is expected to discuss boosting its purchases of supranational debt – which would include the debt the European Union is issuing to back its up-to 800 billion euro coronavirus recovery fund.